BenRogersWPG/WebSearch/README.md

 - If selected text is a URL, open it directly or run it through PageSpeed Insights
 - Add option to add manual text to selected text when performing a search
-- Replace screenshots of search bar with new Google suggestion offerings
 - Examine performance analysis of code to find potential optimizations
 - Add ability to run extension from selected text in the terminal
-- Ensure the extension uses the new LogOutputChannel API
 - Add links from extension settings mentioning other settings
 - Add support for more autocomplete search engine sources
-- Add more GIFs to demo the extension usage
 - Translate the extension to other languages
 - Open search results in sidebar (webview)
 - Write more tests